 This tutorial will demonstrate how to turn off Protected View and Enable Editing in Excel.

-Files that are being opened from locations that are not considered safe by your computer may end up being opened in Protected View.
-Protected View is a read-only view where most editing functions are disabled until the user enables editing in the file.
+Files opened from potentially unsafe locations are opened in Protected View.
+Protected View is a read-only view where most editing functions are disabled until the user enables editing.

 Why Does My File Open in Protected View?